 Geographical Society of Ireland (GSI)

-Ian has over 20 years experience working as a Technical Director/Project Manager with a leading Irish Company.
-He also spent a number of years working on waste recycling and pollution control in the UK.
-He was a founder Director of BioGreen Ireland Ltd. and developed innovative renewable energy products suitable for Irish climatic conditions.
+Ian has over 30 year’s experience working as a Technical Director/Project Manager and Senior Consultant in the Irish Oil sector, the Food industry and the Chemical sector.
+He also spent a number of years working on hazardous waste recycling and pollution control in the UK.
+Ian has worked significantly on effluent and air emission projects and has developed Chemical Oxygen Demand (COD) reduction techniques using Oxidation Technology.
+He was a founder Director of BioGreen Ireland Ltd, Ireland’s only commercial Bio Diesel Plant and as a Senior Consultant with RE-AN International Technology Services where he supported blue chip companies in Ireland and further afield.
+Ian’s work included the development of innovative renewable energy products suitable for Irish climatic conditions.
+He also developed fuel products using Enzyme Technology to reduce Carbon Emissions.
+During this work he developed a deep interest in climate change and its potential impacts.
 He is a strong believer in continuous professional development.
-While working he completed his undergraduate and Post Graduate studies in Environmental Science by distance learning through the Open University and Trinity College Dublin.
-His dissertation for his Master of Environmental Science degree was on the combustion of waste paper in fluidised bed application as a method of reducing green house gas emissions.
-To balance his technical expertise Ian completed a Master of Business Administration in 2013 in Dublin institute of Technology.
+While working full time, he completed his Undergraduate and Post Graduate studies in Environmental Science by distance learning through the Open University and Trinity College Dublin.
+His dissertation for his Master of Environmental Science degree was on the combustion of waste paper in a fluidised bed application as a method of reducing greenhouse gas emissions

 Supervisor:- Professor Peter Thorne